batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 deferred the [first attempt at supporting features](https://github.com/tomas-langer/helidon/blob/e47f1fe27c75d6fe2120fffdd4d97a166e5c8e99/docs-internal/features/features.md) because of the latter realization; solving the update problem requires some simplifying assumptions.

-Further, the scope of this project has been expanded in light of the recognition that we must augment our current documentation only Quickstart experience with a simpler and more interactive one for new users.
+Further, the scope of this project has been expanded in light of the recognition that we must augment/replace our current documentation only Quickstart experience with a simpler and more interactive one for new users.
 The important additions are:

 1. A web UI that guides creation and initial use of a new project.
 1. A REST service, both for the web UI and to enable third party (e.g. IDEs) UIs.